kpeti515/Manydaysofcode/README.md

 Completed Navbar dropdown days block, scrolling work only with inline style actually....
 Main page navbar added.
 Started to watch https://app.pluralsight.com/player?course=javascript-best-practices&author=jonathan-mills&name=javascript-best-practices-m1&clip=0&mode=live

+2019.09.09 FIZZBUZZ revamp.
+What happen if you try to use setTimeout in a for cycle?
+Awww maaan...
+Meh'... it was a hard lesson to know how the engine and the closures work, but solved the issue.
+8 GB ram + a cpu cooler arrived, waiting only for motherboard + cpu.

+2019.09.10.
+Still FIZZBUZZ...
+Made a more cleaner code, and implemented my expected behavior to the calculating (it looks like that the computer processing the datas as slow as a human would).
+Continued to watch best practicies for javascript at pluralsight.